omerbenamram/evtx/README.md

 ## Benchmarking

-Initial benchmarking that I've performed indicates that this implementation probably the fastest available online 🍺.
+Initial benchmarking I've performed indicate that this implementation is probably the fastest available 🍺.

 I'm using a real world, 30MB sample which contains ~62K records.